Hyundai Santa Fe 2025 review | A seven-seat solution for family life

 What is the Hyundai Santa Fe?

-At 4.83m long, it’s a fraction bigger than the Peugeot 5008, and noticeably shorter than the all-electric Kia EV9 that some may consider to be a rival.
-More likely is that you’ll be considering the similarly-sized Kia Sorento, which is the Santa Fe’s chief rival, or there’s definite Land Rover Defender vibes to some of the interior features and styling of the Santa Fe.
-Other rivals in the electrified seven-seat SUV class include the smaller, pure-electric Mercedes EQB, the Volvo XC90 and – if you don’t want pure electric running - the Nissan X-Trail e-Power hybrid.
-The latest Skoda Kodiaq will also compete for your cash, along with the Mazda CX-80, and even premium rivals such as the Audi Q7 and BMW X5.
+More likely is that you’ll be considering the similarly-sized Kia Sorento, which is the Santa Fe’s chief competitor, or even the more upmarket Land Rover Defender 130.
+Other rivals in the seven-seat SUV class include the fully electric Mercedes EQB, the Volvo XC90 and the Nissan X-Trail.
+The latest Skoda Kodiaq plug-in hybrid will also compete for your cash, with an EV driving range of 62 miles, as will the Mazda CX-80 and premium rivals such as the Audi Q7 and BMW X5.

 Vicky Parrott